-A research disclosure is the first step in initiating the technology transfer process, and is handled by the Commercialization EPI-Center, within the UofL Office of Research and Innovation.
+A research disclosure is the first step in initiating the technology transfer process, and is handled by UofL Innovation and Commercialization, within the UofL Office of Research and Innovation.
 A disclosure is a summary of an innovation, and includes information such as when the innovation was first conceived, when it was first used, and who was involved in its discovery or creation.

-Even if you’re not certain your discovery qualifies as an “invention,” the EPI-Center wants to hear about it.
+Even if you’re not certain your discovery qualifies as an “invention,” our staff wants to hear about it.
 Remember: “when in doubt, disclose.”

 What is required when completing research disclosure forms?